WinVector/Examples/LogisticOmit/margin_recovery.md

 `x1` and `x2` only take on the values `0` and `1`.

-Our data is then keyed by the values of these explanatory variables and the dependent or outcome variable `y`.
+Our data is then keyed by the values of these explanatory variables and the dependent or outcome variable `y`, which takes on only the values `FALSE` and `TRUE`.
 The keying looks like the following.

 | x1  | x2  | y     |
 |:----|:----|:------|